NoData01/NoData01/README.md

 ### 💻 Projects

 Here are some projects that I’ve worked on.
-You can find the code and documentation in the repositories below.
+You can find the code and documentation below, or feel free to explore my repositories for more interesting projects.

 1. **Sales Performance Analysis Dashboard in Power BI**
    _A dynamic dashboard analyzing sales data to uncover trends, insights, and KPIs._